midhunkalarikkal/FullDomain/Notes/html.md

 path - defines a path at the server (If omitted: the root directory of the site) filename - defines the name of a document or resource

-Common url schemes : http, https, ftp, file
+Common url schemes

+http – Used for accessing web pages over an unencrypted connection.

+https – Secure version of HTTP that uses encryption (SSL/TLS).

+ftp – Used to transfer files between computers over a network.

+mailto – Opens the default email client to send an email.

+file – Accesses files stored locally on the user's device.

+tel – Initiates a phone call on supported devices.

+data – Embeds small data items (like images or text) directly in the URL.

+ws – WebSocket protocol used for real-time communication (insecure).

+wss – Secure WebSocket protocol using encryption.

+javascript – Executes JavaScript code directly from a URL (mostly deprecated for security).

 ## `HTML FORM` ##
 ==================
 The HTML <form> element is used to create an HTML form for user input:
-The action attribute defines the action to be performed when the form is submitted.
+The `action` attribute defines the action to be performed when the form is submitted.

-The HTML <input> element is the most used form element. form tags : input, label
+`method` defines the method of the action `enctype="multipart/form-data"`Must be set to allow file uploads like images.

 `Input types`
 ------------